Want to hike with new friends?Join a group trip

 Meals: B

-Leaving Mondonedo you will gently ascend through the Valiñadares Valley to the plateau of Terra Chá.
-The trail combines dirt roads with paved sections, offering splendid views and a gradual ascent towards Abadín.
-Distance: 17km/10.6mi
+Today's stage leads you from Mondoñedo, gently ascending through the Valiñadares Valley to the plateau of Terra Chá.
+There are paved and unpaved sections, offering splendid views and a gradual ascent towards Abadín.
+Enjoy the natural beauty and cultural heritage along the way.
+Distance: 17km/10.6mi, highest point approx 600m

 Meals: B